ocastroa/java-websocket-demo/README.md

-# Java WebSocket Programming with Android and Spring Boot
+# Java WebSocket Programming | Android and Spring Boot

 A simple demo on how to set up an Android Client that connects to a WebSocket server using [Spring Boot](https://spring.io/projects/spring-boot).
 For the client-to-client demo, we use [PubNub's Android SDK](https://www.pubnub.com/docs/android-java/pubnub-java-sdk) to securely and reliably send data between clients without setting up a server.